afarr002/GenerateMyTeam/README.md

 ## Description

 I wanted to build a program for small businesses to keep track of employee's and their roles.
-By answering a series of questions and follow up questins, my application will sort a businesses employees into job roles and present them on an easy to read display.
+By answering a series of questions and follow up questions, my application will sort a businesses employees into job roles and present them on an easy to read display with data specific to their positions.

 ---